edugonzaloalmorox/tidy-tuesdays/README.md

 - [Week 5](https://github.com/rfordatascience/tidytuesday/tree/master/data/2019/2019-03-26) (26th March 2019): Heatmap visualising the registered names of pets in Seattle.

+- [Week 6](https://github.com/rfordatascience/tidytuesday/tree/master/data/2019/2019-05-07) (7th May 2019): Visualising the variation of student to teacher ratios in European countries.

 These materials and work are licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).